 AIS-R Eagle Honor Code

 AIS-R is a school that honors and promotes respect for others, inclusiveness, individual differences, and appropriate behavior.
 We believe that ethics and values are essential in a principled community, and expect behavior that upholds the dignity and self-worth of all community members.
 In order to reinforce these beliefs, AIS-R has defined what it means to be an AIS-R Eagle: Ethical, Adaptable, Global, Learning, and Environmental.
-AIS-R students are expected to live these dispositions, and avoid behaviors that are inconsistent with their spirit and meaning.
-Together, these five overarching characteristics comprise AIS-R’s Honor Code, and students are reminded of this code in many different ways throughout the year.
+AIS-R students are expected to live these dispositions and avoid behaviors that are inconsistent with their spirit and meaning.
+Together, these five overarching characteristics comprise AIS-R’s Eagle Honor Code, and students are reminded of this code in many different ways throughout the year.

 Students enrolled at AIS-R must reside with their parents or appointed guardians.
 If parents are absent from home for even a short time, an adult guardian must take responsibility for the student's day-to-day welfare.
-Parents should submit written notice of such temporary guardianship to the appropriate school office.
+Parents must submit written notice of such temporary guardianship to the appropriate school office.

-Report Cards and Progress Notes
+Report Cards and Progress Reports

 AIS-R believes that regular attendance and punctuality are essential to the academic success of our students.
 Students are expected to arrive on time and to attend classes regularly.